zsolt-szabo/allowance_app/README.txt

        all values of CONFIG_FOR_GOOGLE with the appropriate values.
     4) finally change ENABLE_GOOGLE_LOGIN in the file config.py to the value of True
+    5) NOTE: the script local_deployment_params.py is helpful, in making this process configurable and repeatable but you still need a basic understanding.